Valer100/Files-and-Folders-on-Taskbar/README.md

 ### Building the installer
 Before building the installer, you must install Inno Setup Compiler on your computer.
 You can download it [here](https://jrsoftware.org/isdl.php/).

 Also, you must build the app first before building the installer.
 After building the app, make sure a `build` folder appears.
 If it doesn't and appears a `dist` folder intstead, rename that folder to `build`.
-After that, right-click `build_installer.iss` and choose `Compile`.
+After that, right-click `build_installer_x86.iss`, `build_installer_x64.iss` or `build_installer_arm64.iss` (depending on your CPU's architecture) and choose `Compile`.
 After the installer was built, you can find it in the same `build` folder.

 ## 💿 Download
 Click [here](https://github.com/Valer100/Files-and-Folders-on-Taskbar/releases/latest) to download the latest version.
 You can download either the portable or the installer version.